 Any business should measure the results against key performance indicators.
 Administrators of the delivery software can consult a list of reports to analyze.
 This makes it easier to make decisions to reduce costs even further, in the short and long term.
 Reports in Logistia can show data about orders, deliveries, or products.
 They can be viewed by the week or monthly.

-Bonus: More delivery options decreases last-mile delivery costs
+Bonus: More delivery options decrease last-mile delivery costs

-You may be thinking offering more delivery options only increases the costs, but reality shows it can actually reduce last-mile delivery costs.
-Allowing customers to choose between speed, convenience, and price, increases customer satisfaction.
+You may be thinking offering more delivery options only increase the costs, but reality shows it can actually reduce last-mile delivery costs.
+Allowing customers to choose between speed, convenience, and price increases customer satisfaction.

 The same-day delivery model, although popular, is not a good choice all the time.
 For example, customers who work most of the day and only return at night will not benefit from the feature.
 In this case, the driver will rush to the destination during working hours only to not find the recipient.

 Statistics revealed the following are the experiences customers would like to have in the delivery process: